Man drowns in Dubuque County pond

-Authorities this morning confirmed that a man drowned in a private pond in Dubuque County on Friday.
+Authorities on Monday confirmed that a man drowned in a private pond in Dubuque County on Friday.

 Shannon McDermott, 25, was taken by ambulance to MercyOne Dubuque Medical Center, where lifesaving efforts were unsuccessful, according to a press release from the Dubuque County Sheriff’s Department.